chrispoulter/halcyon-nextjs/README.md

 AUTH_SECRET=super_secret_key_that_should_be_changed
 ```

-### Run the application
+### Run the development server

 ```
 npm run dev
 ```

-### Access the UI

-Once running, you can access the application at http://localhost:3000
+Open http://localhost:3000 in your browser to see the project running.

 ## Testing